airbj31/GetAndCleanData/codebook.md

       number codes ( train/Y_train.txt :7352 x 1; test/Y_test.txt : 2947 x 1) for activity label.
       the number codes are converted into human readable one later part of the data processing.

+## Finding of inconstancy between feature_info.txt and real data.

+**BodyBody** is duplicated in features.txt from line 516-554. the information BodyBodyblah blah variables are not found raw feature_info.txt in UCI HAR Dataset folder. so it seems like a proccessing error. and I fix it by applying "VarColname<-sub("BodyBody","Body",VarColname)". in section 2-A.

 ## Make strategy to get and clean data.